mk1-project/highlights-cookbook/README.md

 # Highlights API: Enhanced Retrieval Powered by our Custom LLM

-Retrieval is crucial for tasks like Retrieval-Augmented Generation (RAG), document search, and Q&A. However, for nuanced or complex text found in real-world scenarios, traditional retrieval methods that use vector search often struggle with accuracy.
+Retrieval is crucial for tasks like document search and Q&A. However, for nuanced or complex text found in real-world scenarios, traditional retrieval methods based on vector search often struggle with accuracy.

-To address these limitations, we've developed a **specialized LLM optimized specifically for retrieval**.
-Think of it as an "automatic highlighter" that uses the power of an LLM to pinpoint key text segments directly within source material.
+To address these limitations, we've developed a **specialized LLM[^1] optimized specifically for retrieval**.
+Think of it as an "automatic highlighter" that uses the power of an LLM to pinpoint key text segments from the source material.
 Key benefits of Highlights includes:

 - **Masive context window** supporting up to 2M tokens
 - **Fast response time** processing 32K tokens in fractions of a second